AtlasICL/ML_fundamentals/README.md

 # ML_fundamentals_1
-Some exercises on the fundamentals of Machine Learning, as taught by Dr Chico Camargo at the University of Exeter, 2024-2025 academic year.
+Some exercises on the fundamentals of Machine Learning, as taught by Dr Chico Camargo at the University of Exeter.
-Author: Emre Acarsoy

 ## Structure
 - **Part A - linear/polynomial regression model**